 Will latecomers be admitted?

-No. Unfortunately, we will not be admitting any latecomers at this time.
-Please ensure you leave plenty of time to get to the theatre.
+It is not always possible to admit latecomers so please ensure you leave plenty of time to get to the theatre.

 Will I be able to re-enter the auditorium during the performance?